ericzardo/EricZardo/README.md

 ### Web & Software development

-Software developer passionate about creating amazing experiences.
-With expertise in **React Native** and **Node.js**, my focus is on building efficient and scalable applications.
+Software developer passionate about creating amazing experiences. <br /> With expertise in **React Native** and **Node.js**, my focus is on building efficient and scalable applications.
 Always looking for new challenges and learning.